-It is expected that equity securities within the Sub-Fund may be components of the reference benchmark, however, to determine the portfolio composition the Investment Multi-Managers have full discretion in relation to the individual or sectorial weightings of the equity securities that are components of the reference benchmark.
-The Investment Multi-Managers will also use their full discretion to invest in companies or sectors not included in the benchmark in order to take advantage of specific investment opportunities.
+It is expected that equity securities within the Sub-Fund may be components of the reference benchmark, however, to determine the portfolio composition the Investment Manager has full discretion in relation to the individual or sectorial weightings of the equity securities that are components of the reference benchmark.
+The Investment Multi will also use its full discretion to invest in companies or sectors not included in the benchmark in order to take advantage of specific investment opportunities.